cldlab/cldlab.github.io/_posts/2025-11-10-WelcomeIrene.md

 layout: post
 group: news
 ---
-Irene joins the lab as our new undergraduate research assisant!
+Irene joins the lab as our new undergraduate research assistant!